ndy-s/patto/README.md

 # Patto
-*A hands-on practice workbook for mastering design patterns*
+*A hands-on workbook for practicing design patterns through terminal-based demos and AI exercise agents*

 Patto started as a frustration.